renpy/id/README.rst

 most statements.
 The director lets you add - with a live preview - scene, show, hide and with statements, directing image presentation.

 Note that this is not an open source project.
-It is free for commercial use.
+It is free for non-commercial use.
 Please see the full license below for more details.

 Download and Demo